Frequently Asked Questions

 Our hospital provides acute rehabilitation, a level of care quite different from other facilities that offer rehabilitation services.
 That difference is evident in several important ways.

-At our acute rehabilitation hospital, our patients have access to an extensive complement of independent physicians trained to provide the comprehensive medical management needed to help patients achieve optimal health and independence.
-The complement of physicians includes:
+As an acute rehabilitation hospital, our hospital has an extensive medical staff trained to provide the comprehensive medical management needed to help patients achieve optimal health and independence.
+Our medical staff is comprised of:

-- Independent, private practice Internal Medicine and Physical Medicine and Rehabilitation Physicians maintaining offices at HealthSouth.
+- Internal Medicine and Physical Medicine & Rehabilitation physicians

-- Numerous other independent, private practice consulting physician specialists, including pulmonologists, orthopedists, cardiologists, neurologists and neuropsychologists
+- Numerous physician specialists, including pulmonologists, orthopedists, cardiologists, neurologists and neuropsychologists

 Acute rehabilitation hospitals provide a higher level of therapeutic services than other rehabilitation facilities.
 Although the intensity and duration of therapies depend on the patient's needs and capabilities, our hospital is equipped to provide each patient with therapeutic services up to seven days per week, for three or more hours a day.